-The ATCS consists of the Internal Active Thermal Control System (IATCS), External Active Thermal Control System (EATCS), Photovoltaic Thermal Control System (PVTCS), and Early External Active Thermal Control System (EE-ATCS).
+The ATCS consists of the Internal Active Thermal Control System (IATCS), External Active Thermal Control System (EATCS), Photovoltaic Thermal Control System (PVTCS), and Early External Active Thermal Control System (EEATCS).
 The IATCS consists of loops that circulate water through the interior of the U.S. Laboratory module to collect the excess heat from electronic and experiment equipment and distributes this heat to the interface heat exchangers for transfer to the EATCS.
-At assembly complete, there will be nine separate IATCS water loops in the U.S. and international partner pressurized modules.
+There are nine separate IATCS water loops in the U.S. and international partner pressurized modules.